Take our Auburn Conversion Project survey!

 - Learn from the community to determine the best recreational uses for both local residents and potential visitors

-- Gain buy-in for the development of this land as a public park
+- Gain community support for the development of this land as a public park

 - Address concerns of the local community